giry-dev/mangrove-docs/docs/SDK/technical-references/code/classes/KandelInstance.md

 **`Remarks`**

 This function or retractOffers should be used to retract all offers before changing the ratio, pricePoints, or spread using populate.
+If offers are retracted over multiple transactions, then the chunks are retracted in opposite order from the populate function.

 #### Parameters